thinkst/canarytools-docs/docs/incidents/queries.md

       - name: shrink
         required: false
         type: boolean
+        default: false
-        description: A 'true' value will remove duplicated entries  (defaults to 'false' for backwards compatibility but you really want this to be true)
+        description: A 'true' value will remove duplicated entries  (defaults to `false` for backwards compatibility but you really want this to be true)
       - name: tz
         required: false